 “Yes.” he said, “We are all the same.

-Everyone we have taken in our arms like sheep to be sacrificed are
+Everyone we have taken in our arms are sheep to be sacrificed and

 All those bodies with just enough meat to cover the bone

 just enough hair to cover the skull we live in fear of.